Tobacco Litigation and Enforcement

 Tobacco companies have paid more than $106 billion to California and 45 other states, with California's $13.4 billion share being divided evenly between the state and the state's counties and four largest cities.

-The Tobacco Litigation and Enforcement Section holds the tobacco industry accountable for strict compliance with the MSA’s marketing restrictions and payment obligations.
-In addition, the Tobacco Section enforces a number of state laws and programs that regulate the promotion and sale of cigarettes and other tobacco products in the state, including the state’s Tobacco Directory and Reserve Fund Statute.
+The Tobacco Litigation and Enforcement Section holds the tobacco industry accountable for strict compliance with the MSA's marketing restrictions and payment obligations.
+In addition, the Tobacco Section enforces a number of state laws and programs that regulate the promotion and sale of cigarettes and other tobacco products in the state, including the state's Tobacco Directory and Reserve Fund Statute.
+The Tobacco Section also receives funds from Proposition 56, the California Healthcare, Research and Prevention Tax Act of 2016, to be used for enforcement purposes, and participates in the program through which DOJ distributes funds to local law enforcement agencies to enforce state and local tobacco laws.